macadmins/sofa/web/getting-started.md

 ### API & Integration

 - **JSON Feeds:** Machine-readable v1 and v2 APIs for automation
-- **RSS Feeds:** Subscribe to security updates and release notifications
+- **RSS Feed:** Subscribe to security updates and release notifications
 - **Metadata Access:** Pipeline status, timestamps, and bulletin data for monitoring

 ## CVE Search and Enrichment